iLert/terraform-provider-ilert/website/docs/d/team.html.markdown

 The following arguments are supported:

-- `name` - (Required) The team name to use to find an team in the iLert API.
+- `name` - (Required) The team name to use to find an team in the ilert API.

 ## Attributes Reference